🎙️

 🔑 Key Takeaways

-- 5.Leaders must model the desired behavior and commitment, exemplified by being the "first person in the building, last one to leave the building."
+4. 4.Modeling desired behavior is paramount for leaders, with Hurley himself striving to be the "first person in the building, last one to leave the building."

 💡 Key Concepts Explained